darun-2006/-Wireframing-Low-Fidelity-Design/README.md

   Figma frame at 390px width (the design's base mobile width), then trace over with Figma's native shape and text tools.

-## Relationship to the high-fidelity design

-This wireframe uses the same section order, grid structure, and component grouping as the finished Aurora Mart UI (see the `aurora-mart` project).
-Only the visual styling changes between the two — colors, imagery, typography, and polish are added in the high-fidelity version, while the underlying layout stays the same.